21.5 C

 Defense Secretary Pete Hegseth faced sharp backlash after a heated interview with “60 Minutes” correspondent Major Garrett on Sunday, March 8, 2026.
 Hegseth, formerly a Fox News host, made provocative comments about the U.S. conflict with Iran that critics labeled “grotesque” and dangerous.

-The piece, broadcast in Season 58, Episode 23 of the CBS newsmagazine, looked at the conflict in its second week and addressed President Trump’s call for “unconditional surrender” from Tehran.
+The segment aired during Season 58, Episode 23 of the CBS newsmagazine, looked at the conflict in its second week and addressed President Trump’s call for “unconditional surrender” from Tehran.
 The segment, titled “Targeting Americans: Secretary Hegseth,” quickly sparked broad criticism.

 One contentious moment came when Garrett asked whether Russian help—providing Iran with intelligence on U.S. movements—might put American personnel “in more danger than they otherwise would be.”
 Hegseth’s answer alarmed viewers and commentators.

-Hegseth replied that no one was putting them in danger; rather, he said, Americans were putting others at risk, which he framed as their role.
+Hegseth replied that no one was putting Americans in danger.
+Instead, he said, Americans were the ones putting others at risk, which he framed as their role.
 He added that only Iranians who expected to survive should be concerned.

 The remark drew strong denunciations from critics who argued it sounded like a blanket threat against Iran’s populace instead of targeting combatants or regime leaders.
 Journalist Laura Jedeed wrote on Bluesky that Hegseth singled out “not ‘terrorists,’ not ‘radicals,’ not even ‘Islamists.’
 ‘Iranians.'”

-The interview also probed whether Iran posed an immediate threat to the U.S. when President Trump launched Operation Epic Fury on February 28.
-The joint U.S.-Israeli strike killed Supreme Leader Ali Khamenei in its initial action and, the Pentagon says, has since struck over 3,000 targets inside Iran.
-Hegseth appeared to dismiss challenges to the operation’s justification.
+The interview also probed whether Iran posed an immediate threat to the U.S. when President Trump launched Operation Epic Fury on Feb.
+28. The joint U.S.-Israeli strike killed Supreme Leader Ali Khamenei in its initial action and, the Pentagon says, has since struck over 3,000 targets inside Iran.
+Hegseth dismissed questions about the operation’s justification.

 Hegseth called such concerns “silly and academic,” pointing to what he described as 47 years of Iranian attacks on Americans since the 1979 Islamic Revolution.
 He referenced Operation Midnight Hammer, the June 2025 U.S. mission that struck Iran’s nuclear sites at Fordow, Natanz, and Isfahan using B-2 stealth bombers and Tomahawk missiles.
 Officials claimed the operation “obliterated” Iran’s nuclear program, although international monitors estimate Iran still retains more than 970 pounds of near–bomb-grade uranium.